weichangyu10/Duff/content/home/about.md

 # Biography

-I am a PhD candidate at the University of Sydney under the supervision of [A/Prof John Ormerod](https://www.maths.usyd.edu.au/u/jormerod/) and [Dr Lamiae Azizi](https://sydney.edu.au/science/people/lamiae.azizi.php).
+I am a postdoc at the University of Melbourne under the supervision of [Prof Howard Bondell](https://blogs.unimelb.edu.au/howard-bondell/#tabmain).